ggalisky/portfolio_mm/_engineering/depthv1.md

 After some googling we found our screen: [GC9A01 Driven 240 x 240 circular display](https://www.makerfabs.com/desfile/files/ER-TFTM1.28-1_Datasheet.pdf)

 It took a bit more research, but we were able to come up with a parts list and started working on the schematic.
 After the schematic was done, we moved on to PCB design and designed the shape of the PCB to fit the diameter of the screen we selected.
-The dimensions of the mechanical casing would also be derived from the screen + PCBA.
+The dimensions of the mechanical design would also be derived from the screen + PCBA.

 ![depth high level EE](/assets/images/d3pth_ee_parts_table.png)